Section 10 of 15

 - Class 5 (Oxidizers).

 Secure Against Movement.
 Brace containers so they will not fall, slide, or bounce around during transportation.
 Be very careful when loading containers that have valves or other fittings.
-All hazardous materials packages must be secured during transportation.
+All HazMat packages must be secured during transportation.

 After loading, do not open any package during your trip.
-Never transfer hazardous materials from 1 package to another while in transit.
+Never transfer HazMat from 1 package to another while in transit.
 You may empty a cargo tank, but do not empty any other package while it is on the vehicle.

 Cargo Heater Rules.
 There are special cargo heater rules for loading: